mtlynch/mtlynch.io/content/notes/noah-bragg-stokefire-1/index.md

 ## Opportunities for improvement

+### Convenience dev scripts

-For difficult-to-remember command-line syntax like `forge test --match-contract BuildFacetTest -vvvv`, I suggest writing a convenience script and storing it in the repo so it would instead look like `./dev-scripts/run-single-test BuildFacetTest`.
+Noah at one point got stuck for seFor difficult-to-remember command-line syntax like `forge test --match-contract BuildFacetTest -vvvv`, I suggest writing a convenience script and storing it in the repo so it would instead look like `./dev-scripts/run-single-test BuildFacetTest`.
 I do this with some repos.

 Noah is already using `make`, so these could instead be `make` commands.

+### Mock randomness out of tests

 Randomness makes tests really hard to understand.
 Potentially dependency injection so you can see how much

+## Unanswered questions

+### Why blockchain?

+I was left wondering at the end of the video why Noah is building Stoke Fire on the blockchain.
+He mentioned that he wanted to try something more original on the blockchain, and that's what got me interested, but I still can't figure out how the blockchain helps.
+So far, it seems like the blockchain is making everything 10x more complicated.

+### My, what large ints you have!

 Q: Why such large ints?
 Doesn't that increase gas fees?

+### Why the underscores?

+Q: Why do his function arguments start with an underscore?
+I recognize this convention from Python and JavaScript to hint to the reader that the variable is private/protected, but aren't function argments already private?